Certified Master of Career Services (CMCS)

 What is the Certified Master of Career Services (CMCS) credential?

 This credential is intended for non-counselors who have mastered a variety of roles within the field of career services.
-Examples of these roles are senior consultant, professional coach, senior advisor, senior workforce practitioner, trainer, executive recruiter, and master resume writer.
+Examples of these roles are senior consultant, professional coach, senior advisor, senior workforce practitioner, master trainer, executive recruiter, and master resume writer.

 Who is eligible for the CMCS?